-- 1. This certificate can be completed in 3 semesters. - 2.
-This certificate prepares students to communicate with deaf people.
+NOTE: This certificate prepares students to communicate with deaf people.
 Students who want to become an interpreter should complete the Interpreter Education A.A.S. program.

 MEDICAL OFFICE ADMINISTRATION DEGREE - MEDICAL BILLING AND CODING (A25310A)

 The Medical Office Administration curriculum prepares individuals for employment as medical administrative personnel in the areas of medical office, medical billing and coding, dental office, patient services, and medical documents.